Hardpoint: Slums, Summit, & Contraband

 A team has 10 seconds to leave the match due to lag after landing, and it will be replayed if they can provide proof of lag and leaving the match For 2 vs 2 BOTH team members must leave within 10 seconds.
 If it is a wager match and your opponent does not agree to replay, you must provide proof of lag and leave within 10 seconds, and the match will be cancelled.
 If, however in that time you take damage from another player, pick up an item, or your opponent gets a kill/knock the match will stand from that point on.
 If after this point a member disconnects from the match, the match will not be replayed or cancelled.
 Enrolling in tournament/wager matches, you agree to these terms.
 Ping is not a valid indicator of lag for us to identify lag we must see in-game evidence of that lag like skipping, freezing, rubberbanding etc.

 Disconnections 30 seconds after landing in Fortnite in tournaments and live supported wager matches only can be replayed at admins discretion if valid proof is supplied of the disconnection promptly after it has occurred.
+If your teammates disconnects and falls within the conditions that could get you a replay you also must leave the match immediately in order for said replay to occur.

 Valid proof of a disconnect in a ticket supported match might result in a cancel if the match was not replayed.